leandre000/ClinixPro/SETUP_INSTRUCTIONS.md

 #### 1. Database Connection Failed
 - Ensure PostgreSQL is running on port 5434
 - Verify username: `postgres` and password: `leandre`
-- Check if the `pharmacydb` database exists
+- Check if the `clinixpro` database exists

 #### 2. Maven Build Failed
 - Ensure Java 17+ is installed and in PATH